 The last line means that the line

 extension="imagick.so" was added to the top of your php.ini file.
-Take note of the location of “imagick.so” (above on line 3).
-Unfortunately, I still received an error message:
+Take note of the location of “imagick.so” (above on line 3, it’s the

 Warning: PHP Startup: Unable to load dynamic library 'imagick.so' (tried: /usr/local/lib/php/pecl/20180731/imagick.so (dlopen(/usr/local/lib/php/pecl/20180731/imagick.so, 9): image not found), /usr/local/lib/php/pecl/20180731/imagick.so.so (dlopen(/usr/local/lib/php/pecl/20180731/imagick.so.so, 9): image not found)) in Unknown on line 0

-For my install, the php.ini file was here:
+For my install, the php.ini file is here:

 Go to that directory: